CodeScop/Oge-Mai-Field-Guide/forestresourcessummary.md

   - MT Battles: Velts (800 words for 8), Clawadin (800 words for 8), Burocat (1000 words for 10), Curator of Elder Library (1000 words for 10)
   - Forest Expedition Battles: Alnu (400 words for 4), Sassi (600 words for 6), Clawadin (800 words for 8), Burocat (1000 words for 10)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
+  - HuntS1.2 Quests: Velts' Relaxation Method (25), Curator's Catalog Collections (25), Into Forest Depths 1/3 (25)
   - later Hunt

-- **Dec 2020 Sources Outside the Hunt:**
+- **Jan 2021 Sources Outside the Hunt:**

-  Note: I'm marking this as "December" instead of "Late November" because for the entire duration of NaNo, right through early December, Hunter Tokens were dropping from NaNo event monsters and Hunt monsters only.

-  For December, the trend is "Green and White".
+  For January, the clue is an image in the news announcement: https://4thewords.com/forum/details-325 The image looks like a torn rectangle of creamy parchment with a dark red color painted over most of it, and a much darker reddish-brown cursive capital L. The consensus is that this means red monsters, and monsters with names starting with L - which is a solid rule of thumb for the monsters below, but not entirely reliable.

-  - Global Battles: Vi (5 minutes for ), Xin (100 words for 1)
+  - Global Battles: Viyu (15 minutes for ?)
-  - LF Battles: Aracni (400 words for 4), Aracnu (800 words for 8), Grey's Mawt (850 words for 8-9), Nitana (700 words for 7), Spirit Wignow (450 words for 4-5), Wignow (250 words for 2-3)
+  - LF Battles: Puna (150 words and 1 Wood Fishing Rod for 1-2)
-  - MT Battles: Assassin (1400 words for 14), Grey's Mawt (850 words, 5 Coins, and 5 Leaves for 8-9), Illi (700 words for 7), Kuay (400 words for 4), Wignow (250 words for 2-3)
+  - MT Battles: Assassin (1400 words for 14), Lorsa (450 words for 4-5), Tambo (2000 words, 4 Rope, and 10 Leaves for 20), Villager (1300 words for 13)
   - FOREST EXPEDITION:
-    - BC Battles: Sacer (120 words for 1-2)
+    - BC Battles: Kaija (240 words for 2-3), Sacer (120 words for 1-2)
-    - FB Battles: Dandeleon (220 words for 2-3), Nezthai (600 words for 6), Spirit Ardia (80 words for 0-1)
-    - SC Battles: Reudod (600 words for 6)
-    - TT Battles: Buhini (150 words for 1-2), Buholi (800 words for 8), Buhovi (650 words for 6-7)
+    - SC Battles: Oncaiii (800 words for 8), Sapilo (450 words for 4-5), Sapira (350 words for 3-4), Sapiti (300 words for 3)
-    - GL Battles: Night Dandeleon (330 words for 3-4)
+    - FB, TT, GL Battles: Global and Hunt monsters only
+  - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)